djmb/web-list-watcher/README.md

 ------
 <pre>
 {
-"from_email" : "<email to send notifications from (must be gmail.com or yahoo.com>",
+"from_email" : "&lt;email to send notifications from (must be gmail.com or yahoo.com&gt;",
-"password" : "<password for that account>",
+"password" : "&lt;password for that account&gt;",
-"to_email" : "<email to send notification to>", "user_agent" : "<user agent to use when loading web pages>", "web_pages" : [
+"to_email" : "&lt;email to send notification to&gt;",
+"user_agent" : "&lt;user agent to use when loading web pages&gt;",
+"web_pages" : [
 	{
-		"id" : "<an id for this set of pages>",
+		"id" : "&lt;an id for this set of pages&gt;",
-		"uri" : "<uri to start looking from>",
+		"uri" : "&lt;uri to start looking from&gt;",
 		"xpaths" : {
-			"item" : "<an xpath that extracts the hrefs of the items you are interested in>", "next_page" : "<an xpath that extracts the hrefs of the next page of items>" }
+			"item" : "&lt;an xpath that extracts the hrefs of the items you are interested in&gt;", "next_page" : "&lt;an xpath that extracts the hrefs of the next page of items&gt;" }
 	},
 	...